zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Cloning a repository

+!!!
+Info "Why"
-I would like to make a local copy of code from a public repository I found online.
+    - I would like to make a local copy of code from a public repository I found online.

 ```sh
 # for http-based